What is Azure Virtual Network?

 Key scenarios that you can accomplish with a virtual network include:

 Integration with Azure services.

 Communicate with the internet

-All resources in a VNet can communicate outbound to the internet, by default.
-You can communicate inbound to a resource by assigning a public IP address or a public Load Balancer.
-You can also use public IP or public Load Balancer to manage your outbound connections.
-To learn more about outbound connections in Azure, see Outbound connections, Public IP addresses, and Load Balancer.
+All resources in a virtual network can communicate outbound to the internet, by default.
+You can communicate inbound to a resource by assigning a public IP address or a public load balancer.
+You can also use public IP, NAT gateway, or public load balancer to manage your outbound connections.
+To learn more about outbound connections in Azure, see Outbound connections, Public IP addresses, NAT Gateway and Load Balancer.

 Communicate between Azure resources